 Back to School, Parenting

-Getting Kids Ready to Start Nursery, Pre-K, and Kindergarten This Fall
+Starting School: Getting Kids Ready for Nursery, Pre-K, and Kindergarten

 Recent months have been extremely difficult for New Yorkers, especially parents with young children.
-Many parents are eagerly anticipating sending their child or children off to school again, even though we’re not sure yet whether schools will reopen as usual this fall.
+Many parents are eagerly anticipating starting school again, even though we’re not sure yet whether schools will reopen as usual this fall.

 The transition back to school will be challenging for parents, students, and teachers, but it will be particularly demanding for families with children entering nursery school (sometimes called preschool), pre-K, and kindergarten this fall.
 Thankfully, pandemic quarantine conditions offer more opportunities than ever to prepare young children for entering a formal school environment.
 Read on for tips on what to consider in preparing your young child for school this fall.